Neuro-Symbolic AI for Cybersecurity: State of the Art, Challenges, and Opportunities: NeSy Applications in Cybersecurity

 \subsection{Autonomous Cyber Operations and Dual-Use Implications}

-The emergence of autonomous cyber operations represents a fundamental shift in the cybersecurity threat landscape, demanding analysis of both breakthrough capabilities and concerning dual-use implications \cite{fang2024teams, kong2025vulnbot, rodriguez2025framework, ristea2024ai}.
-Recent demonstrations show autonomous systems achieving 42\% success rates (pass@5) on zero-day vulnerability exploitation, with costs reduced from approximately \$100-\$300 to \$24.40 per successful exploitation \cite{fang2024teams}.
-This represents a paradigm shift from human-assisted tools to fully autonomous systems operating at unprecedented scale and cost-effectiveness, raising critical questions about maintaining proper alignment with defensive cybersecurity objectives and societal expectations.
+The emergence of autonomous cyber operations represents fundamental shift in the cybersecurity threat landscape \cite{zhu2026teams,kong2025vulnbot,rodriguez2025framework,ristea2024ai}.
+Systems in the broader survey corpus achieve 42\% success rates (pass@5) on zero-day exploitation, with costs reduced from \$100--\$300 to \$24.40 per successful exploitation \cite{zhu2026teams}.
+This represents paradigm shift from human-assisted tools to fully autonomous systems operating at unprecedented scale, raising critical questions about alignment with defensive cybersecurity objectives.
+Contemporary systems demonstrate concerning capabilities including multi-agent LLM frameworks achieving 30.3\% completion rates versus 9.09\% baselines, cost reductions making sophisticated attacks economically accessible, and proliferation of advanced offensive capabilities fundamentally reshaping threat landscapes.
+In line with the survey taxonomy, these offensive results are treated here as part of the broader dual-use landscape, including contextual baselines where relevant, rather than as uniform evidence of deep NeSy integration.